For founders

 not just ready to pitch.

 Independent.
 Confidential.
-Built for fundraising readiness.
+Built for investor diligence preparation.

 "How mature is the technology?"